 Money Heist (2017 – )

-One of the most understated shows on TV right now, this Spanish heist TV show from creator Álex Pina, titled La Casa de Papel in the original Castilian, is the small-screen version of a classic crime caper page-turner.
+One of the most understated shows on TV right now, Money Heist is a Spanish TV show from creator Álex Pina, titled La Casa de Papel in the original Castilian.
+The Netflix series is a small-screen version of a classic crime caper page-turner.

 Trust us on this one – from the well-written characters, to the complexity of the story itself, Money Heist is the page-turner you won’t be able to put down.